publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch63/m__us_usc_t26_stF_ch63.md

     [Pub.
 L. 114–74, title XI][/us/pl/114/74/tXI], § 1101(a), (b)(2), (c)(2), (g), Nov.
 2, 2015, [129 Stat.
 625][/us/stat/129/625], 637, 638, provided that, applicable to returns filed for partnership taxable years beginning after Dec.
 31, 2017, with certain exceptions, this analysis is amended as follows:

-    (1) by striking the item relating to subchapter C “Tax treatment of partnership items”;
+    (1) by striking the item relating to subchapter C;

-    (2) by striking the item relating to subchapter D “Treatment of electing large partnerships”; and
+    (2) by striking the item relating to subchapter D; and

     (3) by inserting after the item relating to subchapter B the following new item for subchapter C: “Treatment of partnerships”.